Crestone Peak: Climate

-Crestone Peak has an Alpine climate (ET), as no month in that area has an average temperature greater than 10 C.
+Crestone Peak has an alpine climate (Köppen ETH), as no month in that area has an average temperature greater than 10 C.

 The SNOTEL weather station, South Colony, lies in the eastern valley below Crestone Peak and Humboldt Peak (Colorado).
-Due to its lower elevation, South Colony has a comparatively warmer climate, with slightly shorter winters and 2 months averaging above 10 C. This means that it has a subalpine climate (Köppen Dfc), with long winters and cool, short summers.
+Due to its lower elevation, South Colony has a comparatively warmer climate, with slightly shorter winters and two months averaging above 10 C. This means that it has a subalpine climate (Köppen Dfc), with long winters and cool, short summers.